Discernment and Retreats

 Retreats

-We invite women ages 18-30 to take time to listen to His voice as they discern their vocation to Religious Life.
+We invite women ages 18-35 to take time to listen to His voice as they discern their vocation to Religious Life.
 Discernment retreats are held at the Holy Family Motherhouse in Baltic, CT.
 This prayerful opportunity will provide a firsthand experience living with the Sisters.
-The exact dates of the retreats will be posted soon.

 Resources